 I can't use a cycle everywhere.
 So i need a motorized means of transport.
 I booked the OLA Scooter back in September 2021.
 At that time my EV options where

 Ultimately for me, it was between Ather 450X and OLA S1 Pro.
 But i would make my decision only after test riding both.
 I have tried the Ather.
 It's a fantastic product from a wonderful startup.
-I would have loved to see a less powerful Ather 150X with a 3 kW motor, 100 km range sold at around 1 lakh Ex Showroom.
+I would have loved to see a less powerful Ather 150X with a 3 kW motor, 120 km range sold at around 1 lakh Ex Showroom.
 I'm still waiting, even after telling them in the open house in 2020.
-Also they are offering 2.9 kWh battery pack with real world range of around 80 km at a price of ₹ 1,56,136.
+Ather is offering a 2.9 kWh battery pack with real world range of around 80 km at a price of ₹ 1,56,136.
 OLA gives me a 3.9 kWh battery pack with range of around 120 km at a lesser cost.
 Also i don't care for sporty designs.
 The Ather has a very sporty design that did not appeal to me.
 I like quirky designs.
 Something 'hatke'.
 The OLA's alien design and bright colors spoke to me more.
 Also i felt the OLA's ride and stability was superior compared the 450X.
 Finally, Ather did not implement regenerative braking.
 The OLA team nailed this feature.
 I will talk about regen braking feature in the OLA scooter later.
 But let me tell you, it works beautifully and according to me is the killer feature in the OLA S1 Pro!

 Atulji kept telling me to buy Ather and not go for OLA.
 After reading some articles and speaking to people, he felt OLA Electric is a mess and wont deliver.
 After meeting Bhavish, and riding the scooter, i think he has changed his mind.
 He now likes the OLA more!
 I stuck to my conviction.
 You need to listen to your intuition and not go with intellectual chatter that can blind you sometimes.